 Most specifications for through-arm cable length are plus or minus a few millimeters.
 This is far different from an over-arm system, as plus or minus six inches or even a foot will be okay.

 Another option for robot welding cables are the water-cooled cable assemblies.
 Water-cooled cables are great because they dissipate the heat created during current transfer.
 A 500A, air-cooled cable is nearly 3/4" in diameter, while a 500A, water-cooled cable is about 3/8".
 In a water-cooled assembly, the neck is water-cooled as well.
 This means that the water will go down to the tip holder to help dissipate current transfer heat and reflective heat from the contact tip.
 If a water-cooled assembly is out of your price range, than you might want to look into hybrid cable assemblies.

 In a hybrid cable assembly, the cable itself is air-cooled, while your front end parts (neck, contact tip holder, etc.) are water-cooled.
 That means you still get all of the advantages of a water-cooled front end with the cost savings of an air-cooled cable.

 Using a hybrid cable assembly might not be best for your specific welding process because there is a possibility for amperage limits, as well as increased wear and tear from using the less durable air-cooled cable.

 When choosing a cable assembly for your welding automation processes, be sure to take into account all of the available options and choose the right assembly for your needs and budget, but make sure that you never overlook the importance of a good quality robot welding cable as putting in the extra time and money upfront will pay major dividends when it comes to production up-time.

 Want to know more about robotic torches?
 We have an eBook for you.
-Download 'The Definitive Guide to Robotic Torch' by clicking the button below.
+Download 'The Definitive Guide to Robotic Torch'.